ISHUKR41/SmartStudentHub/replit.md

 # Smart Student Hub

-A comprehensive student management platform with Firebase Authentication featuring 12 core sections for managing academic activities.
+A comprehensive student management platform with Firebase Authentication featuring all core sections for managing academic activities, achievements, and alumni relations.

 ## Project Overview

-Smart Student Hub is a fully responsive web application designed for students to manage their academic life.
+Smart Student Hub is a fully responsive web application designed for students to manage their academic life with NAAC/AICTE/NIRF compliance support.
 The platform includes authentication, email verification, and a rich dashboard with multiple sections for different student activities.

 ## Features Implemented